kyeotic/homelab/truenas.md

 ### DDNS

 Dynamic DNS is provided by [CrazymaxDDNS](https://crazymax.dev/ddns-route53/install/docker/) running in Docker in TrueNAS.
 There is [a problem](https://www.truenas.com/community/threads/docker-unable-to-provide-environment-variables-einval.108324/) providing configuration as ENV VARS so it is being provided as a yaml file for now.
 This should be changed when possible.
+This is currently being handled by wrapping the image with a custom one in `ddns/Dockerfile` in order to set the `SCHEDULE` variable.
+It is deployed to the docker registry in TrueNAS.

 The creds come from a **ddns** user in AWS with a restrictive IAM policy.
+This policy is defined in `infra/ddns-role`.

 ### Zerotier